TEST 2: Compression Gases Escaping From An Open Radiator

-On a piece of paper, write down the reading and what cylinder it belongs to (you can use the image in the image viewer to help you identify the cylinder).
-Repeat the above steps in the remaining 3 cylinders.
+Now, write down the reading and what cylinder it belongs to (you can use the image in the image viewer to help you identify the cylinder) on a piece of paper.
+Remove the compression tester and repeat the above steps in the remaining cylinders.

-If your Honda's head gasket is burned at a location between 2 cylinders, your compression test readings will give you 2 good compression readings and 2 compression readings that will be 0 PSI.
+OK, before I jump into the above compression test result interpretations, let me give you some more detailed information as to what you're trying to accomplish with this test, If the head gasket is burned at a location between 2 cylinders, your compression test readings will give you 2 good compression readings and 2 compression readings that will be 0 PSI.
 Let me give you a more specific example:

-Let's say that I tested my Honda and I got the following cylinder compression readings:
+Let's say that I tested my 3.8L GM car or mini-van and I got the following compression tester readings:

 - Cylinder #3 = 0 PSI

-As you can see from the above compression readings, cylinders #3 and #4 have 0 PSI readings.
-And this is a clear indication that the head gasket has burned at the point between them both.
-Now, in your specific case, you may not see those exact same cylinders with 0 PSI readings.
-It may be #1 and #2 or it may be #2 and #3, the main idea is that whatever cylinders are affected, they will always be side by side.
+The compression readings for cylinders #3 and #5 would be a dead giveaway that the head gasket got fried between those two cylinders.
+Now, in your 3.8L GM car or mini-van, you may not see those exact same cylinders with 0 PSI readings.
+It may be #1 and #3 or it may be #4 and #6, the key here, is that whatever cylinders are affected, two of them will have 0 PSI compression and they will be both be side by side.

 CASE 1: All cylinder compression readings where normal.
 These compression gauge readings confirm that the head gasket is OK and not burned at a point between two cylinders.

-If you still suspect that your 1.7L Civic has a blown head gasket issue, take a look at the next test: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).
+If you still suspect that the head gasket on your 3.8L GM car or mini-van is blown, take a look at: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).